mr-freeman/BondEngine/README.md

 ![BondEngine](https://github.com/bondarenko-me/BondEngine/blob/master/logo.png)

-Lightweight Win32 game engine, that written C++17.
+Lightweight Win32 game engine, that is written in C++17.
 It's more reasonable to call it a game framework.

 Components
 ---------
 - Core
 - Input
+- Sound
 - Script
-- Sound
 - Render
 - Utility